-With the great outdoors never more than a few minutes away, Cape Town can be a great place for dogs, cats and all other manner of pets, which locals keep in abundance.
+With the great outdoors never more than a few minutes away, Cape Town can be a great place for dogs, cats and all other manners of pets, which locals keep in abundance.
 There are dog minders and pet grooming services in most areas, along with excellent veterinary services.

-According to South African by-laws, dogs are supposed to be leashed except in special dedicated areas (such as De Waal Park, listed below).
+According to South African by-laws, dogs are supposed to be leashed except in specially dedicated areas (such as De Waal Park, listed below).
 In practice, there’s no real policing of these laws, and people let their dogs run free on most beaches and on public nature walks (such as those up Lion’s Head).

 If you’re looking to adopt a pet locally, you might want to visit DARG or the SPCA, organizations where stray or abandoned pets are rehabilitated for placement with loving owners.
 They can ofter be had for free, or at a nominal fee covering the cost of their vaccinations.